yapily/jose-database-field-demo/README.md

 ```

-Now that we got our set of keys rotated, we will propagate them to our demo.
+Now that you have rotated your keys, the next step is to propagate them to the application.

 #### Use the rotated keys